It’s that time of year again where retailers and shoppers rejoice. The clock is ticking and the countdown to Black Friday is on.

 Cyber Monday, on the other hand, takes place primarily online.
 It was created in 2005 to help smaller retailers compete with big-name companies giving out discounts on Black Friday.

-Cyber Monday falls on the Monday immediately following Thanksgiving, which in 2020 means it will take place on November 30.
+Cyber Monday falls on the Monday immediately following Thanksgiving.

 How To Prepare Your Ecommerce Store For Black Friday

-Given the estimated number of Black Friday sales, it’s crucial for businesses to have their sites prepared for the inevitable Black Friday rush.
+Given the estimated number of Black Friday sales, it’s crucial for businesses to have their sites prepared for the inevitable Black Friday rush, including SEO optimization.

 Here are a few tips to ensure your site is ready for the expected increase of Black Friday traffic.